 The number and distribution of staff will be reviewed and evaluated in the context of service delivery.
-The Board will seek to limit staff increases to areas where approved growth and support necessitates additional staff; and to reduce staff, if needed, where this can be done without adversely affecting approved service levels.
+The Board will seek to limit staff increases to areas where the Board has prioritized program growth and program performance measures and indicators support the addition of staff; and to reduce staff, if needed, where this can be done without adversely affecting approved service levels.
 When feasible and cost effective, contracting out services will be considered.